 Technological Influence on Insurance Rates

-- Telematics technology, which tracks driving behavior through devices or mobile apps, led to an average premium reduction of 10-15% for safe drivers in 2023.
+- Telematics technology, which tracks driving behavior through devices or mobile apps, led to an average premium reduction of 10-15% for safe drivers.

 - The use of AI in claims processing is speeding up claims handling, reducing the average settlement time by up to 40%, leading to lower administrative costs for insurers.